 Showcasing a future energy system with hydrogen turbinesThe next decades are expected to be among the most transformative the energy sector has ever seen when the world is moving away from fossil fuels.
 As part of this transformation we expanded our own gas turbine test facility in the town of Finspång, Sweden, to become a model of the future energy system.

 Together with international partners within the research project Zero Emission Hydrogen Turbine Center (ZEHTC) we set up a demonstration plant to showcase a flexible and sustainable energy system connecting gas turbines with hydrogen, renewable energy and energy storage.
 This provides valuable insights to be able to accelerate into a decarbonized energy future.

 The Zero Emission Hydrogen Turbine Center at a glance

 The project ideaWatch our video to learn more

-How does it work?The test center opens up multiple possibilities: Excess energy from gas turbine tests and electricity from solar panels will be used to produce hydrogen in an electrolyzer.
-The energy can then be stored either as compressed hydrogen or in batteries.
+How does it work?The test center opens up multiple possibilities: Excess energy from gas turbine tests and electricity from solar panels is used to produce hydrogen in an electrolyzer.
+The energy is stored as compressed hydrogen and in batteries.

 This way a closed loop plant is created, producing its own hydrogen for our continued research and development to optimize the use of hydrogen in gas turbines.
 All this also while supporting our goal to be able to run our gas turbines on 100% hydrogen by 2030.